weicht/heark/README.md

 The purpose of this project is to learn some new hands-on development skills while building something I can actually use.
 Just picking up a book and trying to follow through like a college course just doesn't cut it these days.
 I need something I can use to see benefit.
 So, I intend to take my "whiteboard tracking" and make a webapp out of it.

-**Approach:**

-I will not be following a standard SDLC-like process.
-It's just me and I want to dig right in.
-It will be hosted entirely on github for anyone to see, use, modify, ...

-I want this to work on a mobile device so that I can have my iPad/Nexus beside me where I can easily tap/swipe to indicate an event.
-Where an "event" can be: stand, sit, drank, etc.

 **Technical Details:**

 These are the tools/skills I hope to use...